Utah Lien and SCR Filing Forms

 Secure your right to payment

-A Mechanic's Lien is a legal claim against a property for unpaid construction work or materials supplied.
+A Construction Lien is a legal claim against a property for unpaid construction work or materials supplied.

 • Must be filed within 180 days of last work on residential projects